lightcastercoldheart/apollo/README.md

 **Terms:**

 >*Cards*
->>are the containers where generated data and interactive information will be populated into.
+>>are containers where generated data and interactive information will be populated into.
+They conform to a grid and change in height depending on the type and amount of information they are holding.

 **1 / Features List/**